JuIioCesar/CurriculumVitae/README.md

 **iOS Engineer, [Avenue Code](https://www.avenuecode.com), San Francisco — 2019 - Today**

-Julio has built MVP's for client's requirements.
+Julio has built minimum viable products for client's requirements.

 Some of his responsibilities inside Avenue Code have been: